Panama Equity

 Let’s look at a few more numbers.

-There are a number of reasons for this reduction, and a number of predictions that can be made for the future of the real estate market here.
+Several factors have driven this reduction, and we can make multiple predictions about the future of the real estate market here.

 But first, a few secrets about the preconstruction market in Panama.